 For some years now, experts and executives in the business world have been discussing whether market segmentation has already arrived to its dead end or still remains relevant.
-Some business executives, as big as IBM’s CEO Ginni Rometty, have been arguing that segmentation, as a marketing strategy, has become an obsolete idea, even though there are many benefits of segmentation.
+Some business executives, as big as former IBM CEO Ginni Rometty, argue that segmentation, as a marketing strategy, has become an obsolete idea, even though there are many benefits of segmentation.

 So, what has prompted the theory of the demise of market, customer, or consumer segmentation?
 According to them, it is the arrival of Big Data and data-driven personalized customer services.